You are here

 Academic Integrity and Responsible Conduct of Research (RCR) training required by The Graduate School at Duke University must be completed within the first three semesters (12 hours).

-Credit for Students with Master's Degrees
+Credit for Master's Degree

 The Graduate School at Duke provides a competitive package that should provide PhD students with financial support for the majority of the time they are registered and working toward their degree.
 PhD students are supported in a variety of ways, including funding from their departments, The Graduate School, or other governmental and private sources.